Ask your plant question

 Zone 9-10

-All citrus is grown basically the same way
+All citrus types are grown basically the same way in Florida

 The information below applies to your variety